 The Libraries subscribe to several general multi-subject databases, as well as many subject-specific databases ranging in content from article citations to primary texts.
 Existing and new subscriptions undergo annual review for retention, based on usage statistics, relative value, and full text content.

 The Libraries seek to acquire books authored by faculty.
-Faculty are welcome to inform the Libraries about their publications so library staff is able to acquire the titles in a timely manner.
+The CUA Press contributes two copies of each faculty work they publish and faculty are welcome to inform the Libraries about their publications so library staff is able to acquire the titles in a timely manner.
 Faculty members are encouraged to donate copies of their publications as well.

 Our liaison librarians consider donations of books to the Libraries’ general collections when, in advance of delivering any books to the University Libraries: